anthonycoffey/property-manager-pro/memory-bank/progress.md

 ## 2. What Works / Completed (Newest First)

+- **New Cloud Function: `getMyViolations` (Completed 2025-07-19):**
+    - **Objective:** Add a secure callable function for users to fetch only the violations they have reported.
+    - **Change:** Created `functions/src/callable/getMyViolations.ts` and exported it from `functions/src/index.ts`.
+    - **Details:** The new function provides a paginated and filterable endpoint that is securely scoped to the authenticated user's ID, ensuring data privacy.
+It follows existing patterns for authentication checks, argument validation, and error handling.

 - **Mobile-Friendly Violation Reporting (Completed 2025-07-12):**
     - **Objective:** Enhance the "Report Violation" page for better mobile use by adding a direct camera access option.
     - **Change:** Modified `src/pages/PropertyManager/ReportViolationPage.tsx`.